|

 MORE >>

 With large, nationally branded hotels saturating the Atlanta market, boutique hotels -- smaller establishments that cater to more affluent travelers -- are the hottest trend in hospitality.
-Paul Breslin quoted.
+Paul Breslin, hotel consultant, is quoted.

 MORE >>